 Damage to the developing nervous system of the fetus during pregnancy is the greatest concern, especially: microcephaly, calcification, structural abnormalities of grey and white matter, and enlargement of the brain’s ventricles (internal fluid-filled spaces).
-The risk is highest during the first trimester (three months) of pregnancy, remains present during the middle trimester, and appears to be minimal during the third.
+The risk is highest during the first trimester (three months) of pregnancy and remains present during the middle trimester, and appears to be minimal during the third.

 Zika infection has also been associated with Guillain-Barré syndrome, also called GBS.
 This is a rare autoimmune condition that can follow a variety of viral infections, perhaps weeks later.
 It consists of weakness, paralysis and a spectrum of neurological complications ranging from mild and transient to life threatening.
 Despite the increase in cases in Zika-affected countries, GBS remains rare.
 In the current outbreak, no deaths from GBS been reported.

-By mosquitoes: The virus is spread by bites of mosquitoes from two species: Aedes albopictus and Aedes aegypti which are most active and bite during the day.
+The virus is spread by bites of mosquitoes from two species: Aedes albopictus and Aedes aegypti which are most active and bite during the day.

-By blood, body fluids and sex: Zika can also behave as a blood-borne virus, spread by blood and body fluids.
+Zika can also behave as a blood-borne virus, spread by blood and body fluids.
 Male-to-female as well as male-to-male sexual transmission can occur.
 Infectious virus has so far been detected in semen for as long as 69 days following infection.

 Bite prevention is the key to personal protection: use insect repellent during daytime hours.
 Insect repellent containing DEET is most effective and should be used.

 Insect bites cannot be avoided completely, but travellers should do everything possible to reduce the numbers of bites.